dfki-ric/adaptive_anomaly_detection/README.md

    (venv)$python3 visualization.py -t /path/to/images/*.jpg -d /path/to/true/values/.csv -r /path/conatining/folder/of/results.
 ```

+## Docker
+You can also use the docker environment to test and run the model, however the docker container is only build without GPU acceleration.

 ## Testing

 To check the correctness of the code, following conditions should be met: